binpash/pash/docs/tooling/packaging.md

 # Packaging PaSh

 `scripts/package` packages PaSh into various formats.
-It is a suitable replacement for deployments depending on `install.sh`, `setup-pash.sh`, `up.sh`, `distro-deps.sh`, and/or `pkg.sh`.
+The software inside is a suitable replacement for deployments depending on `install.sh`, `setup-pash.sh`, `up.sh`, `distro-deps.sh`, and/or `pkg.sh`.

 ## Building Packages